 - Memory not initialised

-The DM-15 firmware provides more registers than configured in the simulator.
-Open the 'DM-15' tab in the Preferences dialogue box and select a suitable register size.
+The DM15 firmware provides more registers than configured in the Simulator.
+Open the 'DM15' tab in the Preferences dialogue and select a suitable register size.

 - Too many data storage registers for current memory configuration

-On the source device are more data storage registers configured than on the target device.
+More data storage registers are configured on the source device than on the target device.

 - Unknown code '##'.

 The program to be loaded contains an unknown key code.